- Indexed in: PubMed Central (PMC), ESCI, Scopus, and DOAJ

-Submit your manuscript at https://peerreview.sagepub.com/bbi.
+Submit your manuscript today at https://sage.atyponrex.com/journal/bbi

 Please see the Submission Guidelines tab for more information on how to submit your article to the journal.

-Open access article processing change (APC) information
+Open access article processing charge (APC) information

 Publication in the journal is subject to payment of an article processing charge (APC).
 The APC serves to support the journal and ensures that articles are freely accessible online in perpetuity under a Creative Commons license.

-The article processing charge (APC) is payable only if your article is accepted after peer review, before it is published.
+The article processing charge (APC) is payable when a manuscript is accepted after peer review, before it is published.
 The APC is subject to taxes where applicable.
 Please see further details here.